Star Trek: The Original Series: Episode analysis

 In its writing, Star Trek is notable as one of the earliest science-fiction TV series to use the services of leading contemporary science fiction writers, such as Robert Bloch, Norman Spinrad, Harlan Ellison, and Theodore Sturgeon, as well as established television writers.

 Roddenberry often used the setting of a space vessel set many years in the future to comment on social issues of 1960s America, including sexism, racism, nationalism, and global war.
 In November 1968, just a few months after the first televised interracial touch, the episode "Plato's Stepchildren" went incorrectly down in history as the first American television show to feature a scripted interracial kiss between characters (Capt.
 Kirk and Lt.
 Uhura), although the kiss was only mimed (obscured by the back of a character's head) and depicted as involuntary.
-There is however some dispute to this being the first interracial kiss of the series because the 1967 episode, "Space Seed" – introducing reoccurring villain Khan (Ricardo Montalbán) – has him seducing and kissing Lt.
+There is however some dispute to this being the first interracial kiss of the series because the 1967 episode "Space Seed" – introducing the villain Khan (Ricardo Montalbán) – has him seducing and kissing Lt.
 Marla McGivers (Madlyn Rhue) as part of his malicious machinations.
 "Let That Be Your Last Battlefield" presented a direct allegory about the irrationality and futility of racism.
 Anti-war themes appear in episodes such as "The Doomsday Machine", depicting a planet-destroying weapon as an analogy to nuclear weapons deployed under the principle of mutually assured destruction, and "A Taste of Armageddon" about a society which has "civilized" war to the point that they no longer see it as something to avoid.